Human-Wildlife Conflict

 lions on a road with tire tracks

-Human-wildlife conflict occurs when wildlife threatens human safety and livelihood or, human activities like urbanization, threaten wildlife survival.
-As the planet’s population increases, these conflicts have become more numerous.
+Human-wildlife conflict occurs when wildlife threatens human safety or livelihoods, or when human activities—such as urbanization, agriculture, and development—threaten wildlife survival.
+As the planet’s population increases and natural habitats shrink, these conflicts have become more common across many regions of the world.

 The world’s human population was 1 billion in 1800.
 As of 2024, it is estimated to be over 8 billion, with a growth rate of 83 million people per year (1.1%).